mids-w203/linear-algebra-review/readme.md

 - Expected value of random variable (page 45, 2.1.1, 2.1.5, 2.1.8)
 - Function of random variable is also random variable.
 LOTUS.  page 52, 2.1.12
 - page 56, 2.2.21
-- page 57 MSE about C
+- page 57 MSE of X about C
 - page 60, theorem 2.2.2, 2.2.3
 - page 61, theorem 2.2.4-7

+# Test 2 review